Since RVs are designed to be driven, they have blackwater (Toilet) and graywater tanks. Generally graywater isn't a problem except for odors.

 Blackwater on the otherhand can be a real hastle.

 The problem is that the toilet goes into a tank that's 8 to 12 inches deep and 3 foot by 6 foot across.
-Particularly when not moving the rig, solids tend to build up in the tank right below the toilet.
+Particularly when the rig is not moving, solids tend to build up in the tank right below the toilet.
 This is called a pyramid blockage.
-Common household remedies for plugged toillets like plungers only serve to expland and solidify the pyramid base.
+Common household remedies for plugged toilets like plungers only serve to expland and solidify the pyramid base.

 If a pyramid blockage occurs, the toilet will start backing up with the tank mostly empty.

 The best tool that I've found when the toilet is completely clogged is the large drain cleaning bladder.
 This goes on the end of your hose (Best if combined with a short piece of hose and a shutoff valve).